qdm12/xcputranslate/README.md

 A little Go static binary tool to convert Docker's buildx CPU architectures such as `linux/arm/v7` to strings for other compilers.

-🆕 `-setenv` flag to set environment variables for the target language.

 ## Setup and usage

 💡 It should be used with at least one of: